ezaspy/elrond/README.md

 Additional features include image and file hashing, metadata extraction, file recovery and carving, AV scanning, IOC extraction, keyword searching and timelining.
 <br><br>

 It is important to note that elrond utilises many existing tools which have been built by other developers. elrond does do custom structuring of the outputted data but the conversion of the data is done by the other aforementioned toolsets.
-As with most thing, this is perhaps easier to explain with a [meme](https://github.com/ezaspy/elrond/blob/main/elrond/images/elrond_meme.jpeg).
+This is perhaps easier to explain with a [meme](https://github.com/ezaspy/elrond/blob/main/elrond/images/elrond_meme.jpeg).

 ### Related Projects